pure-js/pure-js/README.md

 # Hi there 👋

 Intrested to see the code i'm write?

 ## ⚡ My Pet projects

 - 🤪 [React.js Hello World | Enterprise Edition](https://github.com/pure-js/react-hello-world-enterprise-edition) - Just a fun repository that aims to make a task as simple as displaying a Hello World message as full of frontend related techologies as possible!
 And what if it's a good starter kit for your next React.js project?
 - ☕️ [Coffee Brewing | watchOS App](https://github.com/pure-js/brew-experiment) - Yes, it's written in `Swift`, not in `TypeScript`, but why not to give it a try?

 ## 👨‍💻 Also please check out the following repositories:

 - :pencil: [Local Microblogging Client](https://github.com/pure-js/local-microblogging-client) Tech: React CRUD with IndexedDB storage (Dexie.js), TypeScript
+- 🔐 [Auth Components](https://github.com/pure-js/auth-components) Tech: React, TypeScript, Scss + CSS Modules
+- :oncoming_automobile: [Auto Manufacturers](https://github.com/pure-js/auto-manufacturers) Tech: React, TypeScript
 - :question: [Quiz React app](https://github.com/pure-js/quiz-react-app) Tech: React, TypeScript
-- :oncoming_automobile: [Auto Manufacturers](https://github.com/pure-js/auto-manufacturers) Tech: React, TypeScript

 <!--
 **pure-js/pure-js** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.